Skip to content

 Ask QUESTIONS to engage thinking (not lecture)

-Don't just tell—ASK.
+Don't just tell, but ASK.
 "Why do you think Moses was scared?"
 "What would YOU do if you saw burning bush?"
 "How do you think David felt facing Goliath?"
 Questions make kids THINK, not just hear.
 Engage brain, not just ears.

 CONNECT stories to their daily lives

-Bridge: Bible story → Their world.
+Bridge the Bible story to their world.
 After Good Samaritan: "Who is YOUR neighbor?
 How can you help them?"
 After feeding 5,000: "When can you share what you have?"
-Don't leave story in ancient past—make it RELEVANT.
+Don't leave story in ancient past, but make it RELEVANT.
 Answer: "So what?
 How does this affect ME?"

 Use VISUALS (pictures, videos, props)